 This activity is designed to comply with the requirements of California Assembly Bill 1195, Cultural and Linguistic Competency.

 Particularly in women, sexual dysfunction is often under-recognized and untreated, and many patients are reluctant to discuss sexual concerns with healthcare and mental health providers.
-The purpose of this course is to provide healthcare professionals with the information necessary to identify and appropriately treat male and female sexual dysfunction.
+The purpose of this course is to provide healthcare professionals with the information necessary to identify and appropriately treat female sexual dysfunction.

 Upon completion of this course, you should be able to: